masonamadeus/the-bodge-lab/content/.config/about the site.md

 If you try to go to a page that doesn't exist on this site, the 404 will automagically perform a search using keywords extracted from the bad URL - and if there is only ONE good result, it'll redirect you there right away!
 Otherwise it shows you a search result page.

-Go ahead, try it!
-Click the URL bar and add some words to the end, then hit enter.
-If you want something that I know will get you a result, you can type "farting".

 ## Solution #2: My Own Bodgey Shortlinking/Permalinking System

 By default every page gets built at an address that reflects its position in the folder hierarchy.
 You can probably see that right now if you look at the URL bar.